 Enemy Blueprint will be of type

+Minds in UE4.
 You can instantiate a SkookumScript

 Mind in a UE4 game by attaching it to an actor using a

-SkookumScriptComponent as described in the previous chapter.
+SkookumScriptMindComponent.
 Simply enter the name of your

 Mind-derived class into the Script Mind Class Name parameter of the

 Mind class will be automatically created and attached whenever that UE4 actor is spawned, and detached and destroyed when the actor is destroyed.

-One application is for example a “Level Mind”: Place an empty actor in your level and name it “Level Mind”.
+A good example of Mind components in action is a Level Mind: Place an empty actor in your level and name it Level Mind.
 Add a

 Mind class.
 Your

-Mind will now be instantiated when that level is loaded, and destroyed when the level is unloaded.
+Mind will now be instantiated when that level is loaded and destroyed when the level is unloaded.

 Call SkookumScript methods and coroutines from Blueprint event graphs